seyong2/seyong2/aboutme.md

 ---

-Hi there!
-My name is Seyong and I'm from Korea but currently live in Madrid, Spain working as a data analyst.
-If you ask me why I moved to Spain, it's because I'd always dreamt of studying abroad when I was young.
-Thus, while I was thinking about which country I should go to, I went on a vacation with my family to Spain for two weeks and I fell in love with the country.
-Therefore, I decided to go to Spain and that's how I ended up living here since 2015 after I finished high school.

-After one year and a half of studying the language and preparing for the university entrance exam, I got into Universidad Carlos III de Madrid and studied business administration.
-During my bachelor's, I got two opportunities to go on exchange programs and went to Boston College for a year in my third year and to Shanghai University of Finance and Economics for the first semester of my last year.
-After my bachelor's, I decided to study for a master's degree as statistics was my favorite course and I wanted to deepen my understanding.
-Thus, at KU Leuven, I studied statistics and data science for two years where I was able to learn different topics of statistics and hands-on programming practices through various projects.

-After the master's program, I came back to Spain in 2022 and got married to my husband.
-After the marriage, I had to wait for almost 6 months for approval of my Spain residency.
-Finally, in January 2023, I obtained the residency and started my internship at Procter & Gamble as a data analyst in February.
-During the internship, I honed my skills in programming,

-### Should I say they are hobbies?
-- I like to read novels, especially classical novels.
-- I also like to go to a cafe on a good day and have coffee and sweet desserts.
-- I'm not good at it, but I'm practicing the piano every day.
-- I like to work out, so I'm planning to take a swimming class.

-### What if you want to know more about me?
-Please click [here]({{seyong2.github.io}}/assets/cv.pdf) to check out my CV!
+Hey there!
+I'm Seyong, originally from Korea but currently soaking up the vibrant vibes of Madrid, Spain, where I work as a data analyst.
+Wondering why I made the leap across the globe?
+Well, since my younger days, I dreamt of studying abroad.
+During a family vacation in Spain, I was captivated by its charm, and that's when the decision was made – I was destined to call Spain home.
+Fast forward to 2015, and here I am, living the dream!

+After immersing myself in the Spanish language for a year and a half, and acing the university entrance exams, I found myself at the Universidad Carlos III de Madrid, delving into the world of business administration.
+My academic journey took me even further with exchange programs at Boston College and Shanghai University of Finance and Economics, adding exciting chapters to my story.

+Fueling my passion for statistics, I pursued a master's degree at KU Leuven, Belgium, where I dived into the intricate realms of statistics and data science.
+Upon returning to Spain in 2022, life took an exciting turn – I tied the knot with my husband.
+Navigating the bureaucratic twists and turns, I secured my Spanish residency in January 2023, kicking off a thrilling chapter in my career.

+In February, I dove into the dynamic world of data analytics through an internship at Procter & Gamble.
+Blending technical expertise with a keen business sense, I seamlessly transitioned into a full-time role after a successful stint.
+It's been nearly a year, and I continue to thrive in this dynamic space.

+Away from the buzzing data world, I find solace in yoga, a recent love affair that helps me unwind from those screen-filled days.
+When not striking a pose, you'll catch me immersed in a good book, finding serenity in the pages during commutes and before bedtime.

+Curious to know more about my professional journey?
+Dive into my CV, and feel free to connect for a chat.
+Life is an exciting data set, and I'm thrilled to keep exploring its trends and patterns!